codepath/android_guides/Reducing-View-Boilerplate-with-Butterknife.md

 ## Workarounds

-If you are using the [[Navigation Drawer|Fragment-Navigation-Drawer]] from the latest version of the [[support library|Design-Support-Library]], you cannot use `@Bind` on elements defined in the header layout because a RecyclerView is used instead of ListView in the newer versions, causing the header not be available immediately when the view is first created.
+If you are using the [[Navigation Drawer|Fragment-Navigation-Drawer]] from the latest version of the [[support library|Design-Support-Library]], you cannot use `@BindView` on elements defined in the header layout because a RecyclerView is used instead of ListView in the newer versions, causing the header not be available immediately when the view is first created.
 To get a reference, you need to first get a reference to the header view and use the `ButterKnife.findById` call once a reference to the header is obtained:

 ```java
 View headerView = navigationView.getHeaderView(0);